seanbaxter/circle/stdlib/README.md

 The `__visit` builtin is also reflection-aware, allowing specialization over enums (where it visits all enumerators), and on specializations of `integer_sequence`, where it visits all template parameters.

-## 5. Builtins for overload resolution
+## 5. Builtins for overload resolution.

 Variant inspired two extensions for accessing the compiler's overload resolution capabilities.